How many days do you wish to elongate your trek?

 SAARC country TIMS card: $3

 Note: You don’t need a TIMS card for trekking in Everest Region.
 You can buy a local permit for $20 in Everest Region.

 Round-trip flights from Kathmandu to Lukla

 Lukla- a 45 minutes flight from Kathmandu is the gateway to the Everest region trek.
 The flights run every morning scheduled from 6:00 am and 11:00 am.
 The cost of this flight is around US $177.
 This price is the same all year round.
 It does not change in peak seasons.

 Travel insurance costs

 The Himalayas in Nepal is quite rugged and adventurous.
 But risky at the same time.
 The weather, climate, and wind in high mountains cause many difficulties while walking, especially for those who do not have prior trekking experience.

-You never know what befalls you while trekking in mountains.
+You never know what befalls you while trekking in the mountains.
 So travel insurance is a must for trekking in Nepal.
-Insurance costs vary with companies and depend on the cover you need.
-The activities you will involve in, and your health status at the time of the policy.
+Insurance costs vary with companies and depend on the coverage you need—the activities you will involve in and your health status at the time of the policy.

 On average, a 30-day insurance policy costs around $150.
 It covers all the emergencies and requirements up to the height of 6,000 meters.

 Setting off for trekking is not a random decision you make.
 It requires proper planning and appropriate trekking gear too.
 You need to be extra careful before you pack the necessaries.

 The cost of trekking equipment varies according to your preferences and how much of it you already have.
-It also depends on whether you buy new backpacks or you hire for a specified time.
+It also depends on whether you buy new backpacks or hire for a specified time.

 If you already own some, then the costs reduce depending on the things you buy.

 Costs for food and accommodations

-As the Everest region is the common trekked place, there are adequate hotels, lodges, and tea houses for the easy stay of the travelers.
+As the Everest region is the most commonly trekked place, there are adequate hotels, lodges, and tea houses for the easy stay of travelers.
 Most of the lodges and tea houses offer typical Nepali dishes.
 It includes- Dal, Bhat, Curry, and Pickle.